aroberge/friendly-traceback-docs/docs/html/_sources/multiple_tracebacks.rst.txt

    :alt: Screen capture showing a friendly traceback.

-Finally, I use the ``debug_tb`` to show the real traceback produced when running this example using Friendly-traceback: it includes code from Friendly-traceback itself.
+Finally, I use the ``debug_tb`` to show the real traceback produced when running this example using Friendly: it includes code from Friendly itself.

 .. image:: images/debug_tb1.png
    :scale: 50 %